At UN, Pakistani leader calls India a sponsor of Muslim hate

 Khan has frequently criticized the August 2019 decision by the government of Prime Minister Narendra Modi to strip Jammu and Kashmir’s statehood, scrap its separate constitution and remove inherited protections on land and jobs.

+India’s U.N. representative, T.S.
+Tirumurti, said on Twitter that Khan’s speech was “a new diplomatic low” full of “vicious falsehood.”
+He said India would offer a further rebuttal later Friday, when it will have an opportunity to reply under U.N. rules.

-India’s action and a security clampdown that followed has sparked protests.
+India’s action and a security clampdown that followed have sparked protests.
 U.N.-appointed independent experts have called on India to take urgent action.

 Residents of the heavily militarized Indian-controlled region of Kashmir say security forces have arrested thousands of young men, raided people’s homes, inflicted beatings and electric shocks, and threatened to take away and marry their female relatives.
 Thousands of protesters over the past year have been wounded by shotgun pellets, including hundreds blinded in one or both eyes.
 For seven months, until March, the area was under a communications blackout, with social media and internet access banned.